-You and your patients may wonder whether cannabidiol, otherwise known as CBD, might get them high.
-First, let’s cut to the chase – the answer is “no.”
+First, let’s cut to the chase – the answer is a huge “NO.”

 The web is full of false or contradictory information, which may confuse your clients.
 The information in this article will provide you with the tools you need to educate your patients about CBD product safety.